 As Musical Supervisor/Director, he has lead productions of A Grand Night For Singing (Byre, St Andrews), Elegies For Angels, Punks and Raging Queens (Jermyn Street, London, and tour), The Last 5 Years (Pump House, Watford), Marry Me A Little (Et-cetera, London), Richard O’Brien‘s Rocky Horror Show starring David Bedella (West End & UK tours 2006-10), Silk Stockings – part of the Lost Musicals season (Lilian Baylis, Sadler’s Wells, London), David Leveaux‘s Sinatra (UK tour), Monty Python’s Spamalot starring Marcus Brigstocke & Jodie Prenger (UK tour 2010/11), Victoria Wood’s Talent (Menier Chocolate Factory, London) and West Side Story (50th Anniversary UK tour).

-In concert, Simon has been Musical Director/Conductor for a host of stars, including Scott Alan, David Bedella, Stephanie J Block, Hal Cazalet, Andrew Lippa, and Lorna Luft.
+In concert, Simon has been Musical Director/Conductor for a host of stars, including Scott Alan, David Bedella, Stephanie J Block, Hal Cazalet, Andrew Lippa, Lorna Luft and Liz Robertson.

 As well as conducting his own orchestra in venues such as IndigO2, London, Simon conducted the Orchestra of Contemporary Music of ERT in Athens, performing a concert series with Ramin Karimloo, Stephen Rahman-Hughes & Simon Bailey, and featuring on Dancing On Ice on Greek national television.
 Also, the Scottish Pops Orchestra with Susan Boyle, Christina Bianco, Lee Mead & Jai McDowall, at Glamis Castle for the Glamis Prom.